dgryski/go-perfbook/performance.md

 array is faster to insert but it's unsorted: at the end to "finalize" you need to do the sorting all at once.

-When writing a package to be used to by others, avoid the temptation to optimize up front for every single use case.
+When writing a package to be used by others, avoid the temptation to optimize up front for every single use case.
 This will result in unreadable code.
 Data structures by design are effectively single-purpose.
 You can neither read minds nor predict the future.
 If a user says "Your package is